-When you get to age 50, you know that you have lived over half of your life span.
-Now is the time to get real with ourselves, face the situation and set priorities for the latter part of our lives.
+When you get to age 60, you know that you have lived the majority of your life span.
+Now is the time to get real, face the situation and set priorities for the latter part of our lives.
 Here are some thoughts on the tasks of aging.

 Reality 1.
 We are getting older.
 Our bodies are beginning to deteriorate and over the years, we will experience decreased ability, discomfort and ill health.
 There is no use avoiding or complaining, we have to accept decline as inevitable and natural.
 We are in the tiny minority of all humans in history that have lived this long, so let’s not waste the precious gift of longevity.